uwo-fast/pipe-fitting-SCAD/README.md

 # pipe-fitting-SCAD

-OpenSCAD script for generating pipe fittings parametrically.
+OpenSCAD script for generating pipe fittings parametrically. *This is meant to be an archive branch to support the JMMP Publication*

 ## Overview